getDimaMal/black-clover/README.md

 ## Codebase

-To run format AND lint for all files `yarn format`
+To run format & lint for all files `yarn format`

-To run format AND lint for affected files `yarn affected:format`
+To run format & lint for affected files `yarn affected:format`

 To run test for all files `yarn test`